Jtachan/coding_roadmap/CPP/Beginner/08. File IO process/README.md

 ## Tasks

 - Create a Text File: Manually create a text file named "data.txt" in the same directory as your C++ program.
-Add the follwing numbers in the file:
+Add the following numbers in the file:

 ```commandline
 42